Code of Conduct for Ethical Trading

 - We are opposed to the exploitation of children.

-- We oppose the exploitation of workers in general and we will not tolerate forced labour or labour practices which involve the harsh or inhumane treatment of workers.
+- We oppose the exploitation of workers in general and we do not condone forced labour or labour practices which involve the harsh or inhumane treatment of workers.

 - We uphold the right of workers in conformity with local law to be members of trade unions of their own choosing and to bargain collectively.